Some of the links in this post may be affiliate links. See our disclosure for more info.

 Where do good ideas come from?
 In the shower, right?
 Taking a nice, long, and relaxing bath is a great way to be bask in your alone time, instead of drowning in self-pity.
 Ladies, prepare a glass of red, chocolates and magazines.
 Gents, take a bubble bath ala Chandler by taking a manly boat with you!

-11. Take A Random Bus, Train or Flight Off to Anywhere
+11. Take A Random Bus, Train, or Flight Somewhere

 Taking public transportation to a random location forces you to do two things—be in the company of strangers, and change your environment.
 Doing this will ward off loneliness and cure your wanderlust as well.